alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Any other topics

 * Open life sci application ready to go- shall I submit or do you need to look at?
-* How do I do the table of contents in this doc!

 ## Date: 14 December 2021